Web query classification: Difficulties

 Web query topic classification is to automatically assign a query to some predefined categories.
 Different from the traditional document classification tasks, there are several major difficulties which hinder the progress of Web query understanding:

-How to derive an appropriate feature representation for Web queries?
+Derive an appropriate feature representation for Web queries

-Many queries are short and query terms are noisy.
-As an example, in the KDDCUP 2005 dataset, queries containing 3 words are most frequent (22%).
-Furthermore, 79% queries have no more than 4 words.
-A user query often has multiple meanings.
-For example, "apple" can mean a kind of fruit or a computer company.
-"Java" can mean a programming language or an island in Indonesia.
-In the KDDCUP 2005 dataset, most of the queries contain more than one meaning.
+Many queries are short, and query terms are often noisy.
+For instance, in the KDDCUP 2005 dataset, queries containing 3 words are the most frequent (22%).
+Additionally, 79% of queries consist of no more than 4 words.
+A user query frequently carries multiple meanings.
+For example, "apple" could refer to a type of fruit or a computer company, while "Java" could signify a programming language or an island in Indonesia.
+In the KDDCUP 2005 dataset, a majority of queries contain more than one meaning.
 Therefore, only using the keywords of the query to set up a vector space model for classification is not appropriate.